What is the best immune booster for winter?

 You will need all the help you can get fighting off pathogens during the winter months.
 Finding ways to keep your stress levels low and your immune system boosted is the key to cruising through the winter months feeling healthy and vibrant.

 So what can you do to help keep your immune system strong during the winter months?

 Getting vitamin D from the winter sun

-One of the best ways to boost your immune system during the cold season is to make sure that you’re getting enough natural vitamin D. That comes from the sun.
+One of the best ways to boost your immune system during cold and flu season is to make sure that you’re getting enough natural vitamin D. That comes from the sun.

 That’s why even in the middle of January, I love to take a quick walk on the beach in the morning.
-The weather is usually in the mid-60’s, light breeze, a little chilly (which is not bad), and most importantly, with plenty of sunshine.
+The weather is usually in the mid-60’s here with a light breeze.
+It’s a little chilly but most importantly, there’s typically plenty of sunshine.

 If you have a nice sunny day, why don’t you grab a chair or a bench and sit outside for 10 or 15 minutes?
 Soak up some of that winter sun.

 The good thing about the winter sun is that you will have fewer issues with potential sunburn.
 The sun is not as strong, but you will be surprised at how it will brighten your day in more ways than one.

 What if the sun is “missing in action?”